bobbingwide/oik-clone/readme.txt

 4. Do Not Clone meta box

 == Upgrade Notice ==
+= 2.0.0-beta-20191103 =
+Upgrade for improved mapping of post IDs in block attrs

 = 2.0.0-beta-20191011 =
 Upgrade for logic to map IDs in block attributes and content